aengusmartindonaire/Genre-Based-Classification-of-Songs-Using-Deep-Learning-Models/README.md

 4. Push to the branch (`git push origin feature-name`).
 5. Open a pull request.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Contact
-For questions or feedback, please contact the project maintainer at [your-email@example.com].
+For questions or feedback, please contact the project maintainer at aengusmartindonaire@gmail.com.